A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 - Degree(s) (including minors)

-Additionally, mention the Dean’s list on your resume if you made it more than twice or if you attended a particularly prestigious university (such as Yale or Stanford).
+Additionally, it’s great to mention the Dean’s list on your resume if you made it at least twice or attended a prestigious university (such as Yale or Stanford).

-Here’s an example of a well-written education section for a graduate school resume:
+Here’s an example of a complete, well-written education section for a graduate school resume:

 Education